 When you first start up your iPhone you will be asked if you want to use this facility, but if you opt-out and later suddenly discover there may be use for this, turning it on is not a problem at all.

-You will either have 'find my' as a stand alone app on your home screen (depending on iOS version) or you will have to go through the iCloud.
+You will either have 'Find my iPhone' as a stand alone app on your home screen (depending on iOS version) or you will have to go through the iCloud.

 Start at your Home screen.

 Tap Settings > [your name] > iCloud.
 If you're using iOS 10.2 or earlier, go to Settings > iCloud.

 Scroll to the bottom and tap Find My iPhone.

 Slide to turn on Find My iPhone and Send Last Location.

 If you’re asked to sign in, enter your Apple ID.
 If you have forgotten this don't panic, Apple will be able to help.